 Valentine’s Day seems to be a more difficult day for some – and a day that some try to avoid – as it reminds us of the “noise” of where we presently are in our lives.
-This age of technology can easily rip away the mystery of discovering love, meeting people, and interacting authentically with people without the distraction of an iPhone, iPad or computer.
+This age of technology can easily rip away the mystery of discovering love, meeting people, and interacting authentically with people without the distraction of smartphones, tablets or computers.
 It’s time to reclaim the mystery of love and kill the noise!

 My dear friend at work came in visibly shaken in a panic muttering, “Oh my gosh, my life is over!”
-My co-worker and I looked at one another with a hint of amusement, assured that her life was intact and guessed that this must be a “man” problem.
+My co-worker and I looked at one another with a hint of amusement, assured her that her life was intact, and guessed that this must be a “man” problem.

 And I assure you that, at the ripe age of you-don’t-ask-and-I-won’t-tell, I am nearly a witch in this department, which scares the heck out of my husband.
 (Let’s save that story for another day…)

-Throw in a dose of the age of technology that we now live in, and with one tap of a key or a push to send a text, sure enough, what was a relationship “issue” that could’ve been an opportunity for a revealing, heartfelt, open discussion of the heart between lovers, becomes a toxic mindfield of “he said/ she said,” “but I thought…,” “And why would you…,” “I don’t like that you did…,” “Who the heck is Susan and why is she texting you ‘XO’?!!!”… and “Why would you betray me?..”
+Throw in a dose of the age of technology that we now live in, and with a tap to send a text, sure enough, what was a relationship “issue” that could’ve been an opportunity for a revealing, heartfelt, open discussion of the heart between lovers, becomes a toxic mindfield of “he said/ she said,” “but I thought…,” “And why would you…,” “I don’t like what you did…,” “Who the heck is Susan and why is she texting you ‘XO’?!!!”… and “Why would you betray me?…”

 When my co-worker explained her “noise” to our patient ears, which went on for most of the day and escalated into a flurry of texts between her and her man, I reflected on where my own noise was in my life.
 It turns out that I do create my own drama when I am dishonest with my feelings and allow fear to rule my ego.

 Lisa St. Hill is an accomplished artist and instructor in fashion, dance and yoga with training from the Fashion Institute of Technology of NYC.
-A proud mother of two sons, one 22 and one 2 years old, she created the fashionable postpartum corset called My Goddess Wrap, which is featured in Connecticut’s largest lifestyle magazine, Serendipity.
+A proud mother of two sons.

 The views and opinions expressed on this blog are purely the blog contributors.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer or provider.
 Guest writers may have conflicts of interest, and their opinions are their own.